Policy 1300 Acceptable Use of Digital Technology

 5.7 Policy 5140.1 – Child Abuse

-5.9 Individual SD61 School Codes of Conduct
+5.9 Individual SD61 School Code of Conduct

 Modification to this document is not permitted without prior written consent from the Greater Victoria School District.